 To put it simply, the definition of retention is keeping your customers.
 More broadly, it includes the actions brands take to reduce customer churn.

-The retention rate meaning, therefore, is a measure of the effectiveness of those activities and actions.
-It’s the quickest, simplest and most accurate way of seeing how healthy your current customer base is, and it’s a good way to predict future growth.
+The retention rate meaning, therefore, is a measure of the effectiveness of those actions.
+Calculating your retention rate is the quickest, simplest and most accurate way to track how healthy your current customer base is, and it’s a good way to predict future growth.

-What’s more, the likelihood of converting a new lead into a customer is low, only about 5-20%, whereas the likelihood of converting an existing customer into a repeat customer is much higher at 60-70%.
-Not only is focusing on retention efficient, a 5% improvement in retention can lead to an increase in profits of 25-95%.
+What’s more, the percentage of customer acquisition is low, only around 5%-20%, whereas the likelihood of converting an existing customer into a repeat customer is much higher at 60%-70%.
+Not only are strategies focusing on retention efficient, a 5% improvement in retention can lead to an increase in profits of 25%-95%.

 How to Calculate Retention Rate

 Now on to how to calculate retention rate.
-Jeff Haden, a business and investing specialist, recommends the following formula as an easy way to accurately calculate your unique customer retention rate.
-I like it because, if you’re not a numbers person, it’s not too complicated.
-You just need to locate a few key numbers and plug ’em in.
-Here’s how to calculate retention rate Jeff’s way…
+Jeff Haden, a business and investing specialist, recommends the following customer retention rate formula as an easy way to accurately calculate your unique customer retention rate.
+If you’re not a numbers person, it’s not too complicated.
+You just need to locate a few key data points and plug ’em into the customer retention formula.

-Retention Rate = ((CE‐CN)/CS)) X 100
+Retention Rate = ((CE‐CN)/CS)) x 100

 CE = number of customers at end of period